Electoral history of William Lyon Mackenzie King: Federal election, 1921

 3 Table does not include parties which received votes but did not elect any members.

-Canadian federal election, 1925
+Federal election, 1925

 Although Arthur Meighen and the Liberal-Conservatives won more seats than King and the Liberals, King was able to form a minority government with the support of the Progressives.
 King was also defeated in his own seat of York North, Ontario and had to seek election in a safe seat, Prince Albert, Saskatchewan.
-However, he was forced to resign over a federal procurement scandal less than a year into office, leading to his replacement as Prime Minister by Arthur Meighen, leader of the Liberal-Conservatives.
+However, he was forced to resign over a federal procurement scandal less than a year into office, leading to his replacement as prime minister by Arthur Meighen, leader of the Liberal-Conservatives.
 These events triggered a constitutional crisis, the King–Byng Affair, and the general election of 1926.